About

 Who I am and what I have to say.

-Hello!
-My name is Emma, and I write about personal growth and spirituality from my 20 years of experience walking my path.
-I have some training (see below), but mostly I’m just sharing what has worked for me.
 I write about everything from state shifting and spiritual self-delusion to self-validation and healing from childhood trauma, including attachment and complex PTSD.

 I live my life by following what Robert Johnson called the “slender threads”—following an invisible path of intuition, growth, exploration, and discovery.
 This is central to who I am and how I approach life and healing.

 I have been following my own spiritual path for about 20 years that mostly consists of direct inner awareness of Spirit (mysticism).
 I’ve gotten value out of various teachings including Wicca, Buddhism, New Thought, Evolutionary Astrology, A Course in Miracles, the Akashic Records, and Neville Goddard.
-I have also read a lot of NDE accounts (near-death experiences) and past life and between-life regression accounts.
+I have read a lot of NDE accounts (near-death experiences) and past life and between-life regression accounts.

-My approach to spirituality is not about belief as much as utility.
-Any framework that creates more internal freedom, compassion, connection, and love is a good thing as far as I am concerned.
-I do generally believe that we have immortal Souls that plan our lifetimes before we are incarnated, to have certain experiences.
-On the Soul level, we are whole and complete, even if we don’t feel that way on a human level.
-Accessing this idea of the Soul has helped me immensely to transcend the conditioned trauma identities I developed as a child.
+I do generally believe that we have immortal souls that plan our lifetimes before we are incarnated, to have certain experiences.
+On the soul level, we are whole and complete, even if we don’t feel that way on a human level.
+Accessing this idea of the soul has helped me immensely to transcend the conditioned trauma identities I developed as a child.
 (This is not a substitute for doing painful emotional work).

 My personal life